CSCfi/Kielipankki-utilities/docs/corpus_publishing_tasklist.md

 # [ ] _*+DATA*_ Validate the VRT data
 # [ ] _*+DATA*_ Check the positional attributes
 ## [ ] _*?DATA*_ Re-order to the commonly used order if necessary
+# [ ] _*?HYSTORE*_ In case the data is only published as a scrambled version, upload the unscrambled base data as a zip file (named as shortname-korp-base_yyyymmdd.zip) and the separate shortname-korp-base_yyyymmdd_README.txt file to the HFST server, under data/corpora/korp-base/.
 # [ ] _*+DATA*_ Create a Korp corpus package ({{{}korp-make{}}})
 ## [ ] _*+KORP*_ Install the corpus package on the Korp server (or ask someone with the rights to do that)
 # [ ] _*+GITHUB*_ Add corpus configuration to Korp (currently, a new branch in [Kielipankki-korp-frontend|https://https//github.com/CSCfi/Kielipankki-korp-frontend])